AOP-NYU/tisch OPERA LAB 2026

 Founded in 1976, the New York Transit Museum is dedicated to preserving and sharing the stories of New York's mass transportation.

-12 short operas inspired and dedicated to the New York Transit Museum will be put on stage of New York University and at the museum!
+12 short operas inspired and dedicated to the New York Transit Museum will be put on stage of New York University and at the Museum!

 PERFORMANCES DATES (Program A & Program B)